 Oxide Colored by Chromium

-Dispersed iron ions within oxides create red color in gems such as Almandine Garnet, blue color as seen Aquamarine Beryl, and green color as seen in Peridot.
+Dispersed iron ions within oxides create red body color in gems such as Almandine Garnet, blue color as seen Aquamarine Beryl, and green color as seen in Peridot.

-In a rare case of aluminum being involved in the production of gem color, aluminum can occur in Quartz as an impurity that is involved in color centers.
-In an environment of radiation (natural or lab-created radiation), color centers are produced, resulting in brown color in Smoky Quartz and yellow color in natural Citrine.
+In a rare case of aluminum being involved in the production of gem color, aluminum can occur in Quartz as an impurity found in color centers.
+Radiation, whether natural or lab-created, can produce color centers in Quartz crystals, resulting in brown color in Smoky Quartz and also partly to yellow color in natural Citrine.
 The yellow color of Citrine may also partly come from a charge transfer process involving iron (Fe3+).
 Smoky Quartz can be turned into Citrine through heating.
 Smoky Quartz and Citrines that derive their color from these color processes are diamagnetic (not attracted to a magnet).

 However, most Citrines on the market today are made by heating purple Amethyst, which derives color from color centers and charge transfer processes that involve iron (Fe4+) rather than aluminum (Al3+).
 Heat changes the valence state of iron from Fe4+ to Fe3+, thereby changing the color from purple (Amethyst) to yellow (Citrine).
 These treated Citrines, and the Amethysts from which they are derived, are also diamagnetic.

 Oregon Sunstone (Feldspar)

 Copper ions within sub-microscopic inclusions of the mineral Chrysocolla create blue and green colors in Opal, as seen in Peruvian Opal, and in Chalcedony Quartz, as we find in Chrysocolla Chalcedony ( a.k.a.
 Gem Silica) from Arizona and some other locations.
-The Chrysocolla inclusions in Gem Silica often result in significant magnetic attraction, but light blue translucent gems like the one shown below (center) are inert (diamagnetic) due to lower concentrations of Chrysocolla.
+The Chrysocolla inclusions in Gem Silica often result in significant magnetic attraction, but light blue translucent gems like the one shown below (left) are inert (diamagnetic) due to lower concentrations of Chrysocolla.
 Blue Smithsonite (zinc carbonate) is weakly magnetic due to copper.
 Published research suggests that the blue color is probably due to microscopic inclusions that contain copper (likely Chrysocolla) rather than to copper ions replacing zinc in the chemistry of Smithsonite.
 Chrome Chalcedony derives its green color from microscopic inclusions containing chromium oxides.
 Chrome Chalcedony is usually inert, but it is sometimes weakly magnetic.